-The method of calculating the expected benefits (credits) of the preferred projects is similar to how the injury (debits) is calculated and relies on the same underlying principles (DCCY) discussed in Section 3.6.
-The purpose of this section is to describe how the post-Emergency Restoration credit DCCYL for each species will be offset with Compensatory Restoration (Table 6).
-A detailed description of the approach outlined below can be found in the "Technical Memo for Scaling Compensatory Restoration for the T/V MARGARA Incident using Resource Equivalency Analysis Models" in the Administrative Record.
+The method of calculating the expected benefits (credits) of the Preferred Alternative is similar to how the injury (debits) is calculated and relies on the same underlying principles (Discounted CCY) discussed in Section 3.6.
+The purpose of this section is to describe how the post-Emergency Restoration credit Discounted CCYL for each species will be offset with Compensatory Restoration (Table 6).
+A detailed description of the approach outlined below can be found in the "Final Technical Memo for Scaling Compensatory Restoration for the T/V MARGARA Incident using Resource Equivalency Analysis Models" in the Administrative Record.